aakash2018/python-prep/README.md

 than or equal to 6) or failed (average less than 6).
 24. Make a program that reads three numbers, and informs if their sum is divisible by 5 or not.
+25. Create a program that reads three numbers and checks if their sum is positive, negative or equal to zero
+26. Create a program that reads three numbers and checks if their sum is positive, negative or equal to zero using try and catch .(ValueError: not enough values to unpack (expected 3, got 2) is error ko kaise handle kar sakta hue
+)
+27. Make a program that reads three numbers, and displays them on the screen in ascending order.
+28. Make a program that reads the age of three people and how many of them are of legal age (age 18 or older).
+29. Write a program that reads three numbers and tells you if they can be the sides of a triangle (the sum of two sides must always be greater than the third side).